COLLABORATIVE GRANT PROGRAM

 The GI Exchange’s Collaborative Grant Program is a key tool that funds member collaborations, so dedicated resources can be used to solve specific problems.
 It is designed to fund opportunities to share knowledge that can creatively improve the speed, cost, and/or effectiveness of local GSI programs through collaborative ventures.

-With questions about the Collaboration Grant Program or the Round 4 RFP application process, contact Kasey Armstrong at email@example.com.
+With questions about the Collaboration Grant Program, contact Kasey Armstrong at firstname.lastname@example.org.

 In 2017 the Exchange awarded three grants in Round 1 of our Grant program. $87,000 was awarded to fund the following projects: